-*Update: the REME museum near Wokingham closed in April 2015.
-It will reopen in its new location at Lyneham, Wiltshire during 2016.*
+*Update: the REME museum near Wokingham relocated in April 2015 and is now based in Lyneham, Wiltshire.*

 We recently visited REME (Royal Electrical and Mechanical Engineers) museum, which is attached to Arborfield Garrison near Wokingham.
 REME are responsible for maintaining electrical and mechanical equipment in the British army, this includes everything from tanks and helicopters to dental tools.
 Whilst this might not sound the most exciting topic for kids the stand out feature for me was how family friendly they’ve made the museum.